lannes/sdk-unity/SDK-iOS.md

 1. **Q:** What is `BuildPostProcessor.cs` file?

-    **A:** `BuildPostProcessor` is a build script, it will support you add libraries and frameworks necessary automatic.
+    **A:** `BuildPostProcessor.cs` is a build script, it will support you add libraries and frameworks necessary automatic.
 It also add some setting for `Xcode` project.

 2. **Q:** How to use `BuildPostProcessor.cs` file?